flutter/website/src/docs/development/add-to-app/android/add-flutter-fragment.md

 pre-warmed `FlutterEngine` is used.
 To help improve the user experience around this brief waiting period, Flutter supports the display of a splash screen until Flutter renders its first frame.
-For instructions about how to show a splash screen, see the [Android splash screen guide].
+For instructions about how to show a splash screen, see the [splash screen guide].

-[Android splash screen guide]: /docs/development/ui/splash-screen/android-splash-screen
+[splash screen guide]: /docs/development/ui/advanced/splash-screen

 ## Run Flutter with a specified initial route